abellok/Movie-List/README.md

 ## User Stories

+- As a user, I want to see all the movies in my movie list
 - As a user, I want to add a movie to a movie list
 - As a user, I want to delete a movie from a movie list
 - As a user, I want to change the rating of a movie in the list